holographicSol/SimpleMoralCalculator/README.md

 Your crime severity score is equal to your morality rating.

 Moral Crime Severity 1 (Minimum moral crime severity) : Legal Crime.
+Doing what you gotta do.

 Moral Crime Severity 2 : Deadly Sin.
 Question your intentions.